openstack-archive/sahara/doc/source/user/overview.rst

 groups.
 Also with the REST interface, during cluster creation a user can override template parameters for both cluster and node groups.

+Templates are portable - they can be exported to JSON files and imported later either on the same deployment or on another one.
+To import an exported template, replace the placeholder values with appropriate ones.
+This can be accomplished easily through the CLI or UI, or be done manually.

 Provisioning Plugins
 --------------------